 Living on the doorstep of an Auckland Regional Park, we have access to great hiking trails, a variety of beaches, and farm animals – in this case, sheep and cows.
 We all know the city girl in me is still intimidated by the cows, even after living in New Zealand for 12 years.
 Thankfully, today’s story is about sheep and lambs.

 Before I left the house, I looked up docking lambs: “Docking is the intentional removal of part of an animal’s tail.”
 At that moment my enthusiasm for the day drained a bit, but my curiosity took over.
 Why would anyone intentionally remove a lamb’s tail?

 The park ranger offered an answer.
 It turns out that tails that are left on get covered in excrement.
 The odour attracts blowflies which then lay eggs in on sheep.
 The eggs hatch and the maggots eat the flesh of the lamb, and in the process poison the sheep, resulting in an illness called Flystrike.
 It is far worse than anything that takes place during the docking process.

 As it turns out docking lambs is a procedure that has been done by sheep farmers for centuries.

-Not sure exactly what to expect, I hopped on one of the “mules” and the team headed up to one of the paddocks that houses twin lambs (including the black lambs I saw a few weeks ago).
+Not sure exactly what to expect, I hopped on one of the “mules” and the team headed up the paddock that houses twin lambs.

 This was a tough day for me.
-My compassionate side couldn’t understand why they would do this, but my rational side asked the Ranger.
-It turns out that tails that are left on get covered in poo.
-This attracts blowflies which then lay eggs in the sheep, causing huge problems for the animal.
+My compassionate side couldn’t understand why they would do this, but my rational knows it is far better than the alternative.

 Had you heard of docking lambs before today?
-Did you enjoy the animal photos?
 What do you think of the way it is done?

 If you found this post interesting, please pin it: